finos/OSLC-handbook/DOCUMENTATION.md

 Determining the requirements that need to be met to comply with open source licenses involves:
 1) You must know what open source software you are using
 2) You must know what license applies to that open source software and the relevant legal interpretation of the license; and
-3) How are you using open source software?
+3) How are you using that open source software?
 This is the “use-case”.

-The information in this handbook assumes you have already met step one in determining what open source software you are using (and under what license).
+The information in this handbook assumes you have already met #1 in determining what open source software you are using (and under what license).
 It is the combination of the license (#2) and the use-case (#3) which determines what license conditions are triggered.
 This is open source license compliance.

 One way to think of this is as an if-then statement.
 For example: IF I am distributing unmodified open source software in binary form (use-case), THEN I must provide a copy of the license (requirement) by (HOW) placing a copy with my distribution.

-Some open source license conditions are easy to understand and comply with, while other conditions are open for (legal) interpretation or involved more complex use-cases.
+Some open source license conditions are easy to understand and comply with, while other conditions are open for (legal) interpretation or involve more complex use-cases.
 The license compliance requirements in this handbook are summarized for the four most common use-cases as listed below.
 This handbook only provides license compliance information for licenses and use-cases that are easy to understand and summarize succinctly.
 Cases where further analysis may be needed are noted and may need consultation with your open source counsel.
 Likewise, if your use-case varies in any way or you are using a different license than those licenses listed here (even if it seems similar) or you have any questions whatsoever about this information or how to properly comply, please contact your open source counsel.

 Other terms not related to license compliance are not captured here, for example, choice of law, jurisdiction, statutory references, or passive representations.
 Likewise, information describing the license grants are not captured here.
 As always, your open source counsel should familiarize themself with the entire license before relying on the information provided in this handbook.